 There was a time when you used wooden spoon to blend things.
 Then came the whisk and followed by amazing eggbeater.
-And today, we have blenders – many varieties of them.
+And today, we have blenders, that come in many varieties.

 Various types include – hand blenders, immersion and stick blenders, portable blenders, counter-top options, ones that fit in a stand, blenders that hold just enough for one person, and heavy-duty commercial ones.